intellectivelab/docs.intellectivelab.com/enterprise-search/prerequisites.md

 - Each configured discovery agent (crawler) should run on a separate node for optimal performance
 - It is recommended to have a dedicated CPU or server for each crawler

-For more info see all hardware and software requirements related to [Solr](https://lucene.apache.org/solr/guide/8_5/solr-system-requirements.html) and [Lucene](https://lucene.apache.org/core/systemreqs.html).
+For more info see hardware and software requirements related to [Solr](https://lucene.apache.org/solr/guide/8_5/solr-system-requirements.html) and [Lucene](https://lucene.apache.org/core/systemreqs.html).

 ## Obtain Index and UIE Installations

 Download [Solr](https://lucene.apache.org/solr/downloads.html) and [Lucene](https://lucene.apache.org/core/downloads.html) installation packages.
 Download UIE latest release located on Intellective FTP under `/products/uie/releases` folder.

 ![uie-folder](.\images\image1.png)